 *Severe anorexia can seriously limit a woman’s ability to conceive.
 It also erodes bones.

-But, starving your body stops menstruation.
+But, starving your body also stops menstruation.
 Your body needs fat to function properly.
 When the fat content of your body goes below what your body requires, hormone production slows or stops.
-Your body will not produce a level of hormone distribution required to stimulate ovulation.
+Your body will not produce a level of hormone distribution required to stimulate ovulation and allow pregnancy.
 For some women, weight gain and achieving a healthy weight will restore menstruation and the ability to have children.

 Another consideration is your bones.
 Your ability to hold yourself erect, walk, jump, run, dance is based on the quaity of your bones.

 Bones weaken as a result of starvation.
 Many young women with eating disorders develop osteoporosis.

 Osteoporosis doesn't hurt, and doesn't show.
 Some anorexic women who are only 17 years old have lacy bones comparable to a very old and fragile woman.
 These are the bones that will break if you bump into a piece of furniture or jolt your structure with a mild jump or hop.
 In severe osteoporosis bones will break from simply walking because the bones are no longer strong enough to carry your body.

 That said, stating health risks will not scare you into recovery.
 But they might scare you into treatment!
 I hope so.

 From my personal experience with bulimia decades ago and from my experience as psychotherapist dedicated to eating disorder recovery, I see a pattern.